Jay Glover

-Jay Glover (born 1 May 2003) is an English professional footballer who plays as a midfielder for Gainsborough Trinity on loan from Sheffield Wednesday.
+Jay Glover (born 1 May 2003) is an English professional footballer who plays as a midfielder for Hallam.

 Career

 Sheffield Wednesday

 Glover joined Wednesday aged 14 on 8 May 2017 after playing with local sides Sheffield Boys, Greenhill and Young Owls.
 After completing his two-year scholarship, Glover signed his maiden professional deal in June 2021.
 Jay Glover makes his professional debut against Rochdale in the EFL Cup on 23 August 2022.

-On 2 December 2022, he joined Belper Town on a one-month loan alongside team mate Paulo Aguas.
+On 2 December 2022, he joined Belper Town on a one-month loan alongside teammate Paulo Aguas.
 Following the expiration of his one-month loan with Belper Town, he would join Gainsborough Trinity on a three-month loan.
+On 3 May 2023, it was announced that Glover was offered a new contract in the clubs retained list.
+His new contract was signed on 1 July 2023 along with teammate Mackenzie Maltby.

+On 7 November he joined Spennymoor Town on loan.
+He returned from his loan spell on 5 December 2023, having played five times.

+On 13 May 2024, it was confirmed he would be released at the end of his contract.

+Matlock Town

+On 9 August 2024, Glover joined Matlock Town following a trial.
+His contract was cancelled with the club the following month on 20 September 2024.

+Hyde United

+On 27 September 2024, Glover joined Hyde United.
+He left Hyde United in January 2025 to explore opportunities of playing football in New Zealand.

+Hallam

+In September 2025, he returned from New Zealand and signed for Hallam.